Whopper92/build-metrics-server/README.md

     DataMapper.setup(:default, "postgres://#{config['username']}:#{config['password']}@#{config['hostname']}
                      #{config.has\_key?('port') ? ":#{config['port']}" : ""}/#{config['database']}")

 Any database type compatible with DataMapper may be used.
-To swap databases, the correct DataMapper adapter must be required, and the database setup line must be updated.
+To swap databases, the correct DataMapper adapter must be required in the server file, and the database setup line must be updated.

 #### Retrieving data